Introduction

 Another, cheaper, way to do it is to get a PAL/NTSC converter, but, of course, you are still going to need a VHS player capable of playing PAL and/or NTSC tapes.
 None of the above really matters if you are simply recording to a computer rather than watching the tapes on TV; most of the software used will convert between the various formats.

 What I did some time ago was get a player capable of playing PAL tapes in the US.
-What I got was a Mitsubishi MD3000.
+What I got was a Mitsubishi MD3000E(S2).
 These were made for medical use in ultrasound machines.
+Mitsubishi made several variants, I believe the E series are PAL and the U series are NTSC.
 PAL gives, arguably, a better picture than NTSC due to its higher number of scan lines and that's why PAL was used in US medical equipment rather than NTSC.

 Mitsubishi MD3000 VHS recorder and Elgato Video Capture device